jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 - Code template/demonstrator for ESP8266 and ESP32 Sensor node (sending on ESP-NOW)
 - Code template/demonstrator for ESP8266 and ESP32 Gateway (receiving on ESP-NOW and providing a simple web server over WiFi),

-## Later to be added
-- System overview sketch

 ## Life time
 Typical life time performance of a Sensor with ESP8266 LOLIN D1 Mini Pro V2.0.0 and temp sensor:
 - 6+ months using a 1200mAh LiPo battery and SHT30 temp and humid sensor